JingShing/dark_and_darker_bard/README.md

 # dark_and_darker_bard
 a script help you to auto play bard music.

+In the latest version it can worked in most song.

 # module you need
 * ```pip install PyAutoGUI```
 * ```pip install opencv-python```